 Several of the photos of Halton around the 1940s and 1950s show a mascot goat walking alongside one or other of the Halton bands.
-This was "Aircraftman Second Class" Lewis, however there were different Lewises right up to Lewis VII in the 1980s.
+This was "Aircraftman Second Class" Lewis (or more correctly LEWIS), however there were different Lewises right up to the last - Lewises VI and VII, who both retired in 1993 with the closing of the Apprentices Scheme.
 A "Band Notes" article in the June 1952 Halton Magazine provides some caprine background:

 Lewis I is a short-haired white Welsh mountain goat.
 His name is derived from the initial letters of London, England, Wales, Ireland and Scotland.
 He was a kid of the famous mascot of the Royal Welsh Fusiliers, born in January 1944, and posted to Halton when his regiment went overseas in June 1944.